-COLLEGE OF CUB SCOUTING
+COLLEGE OF CUB SCOUTING 2025 NCAC University of Scouting

 100-level courses in the Cub College are fundamental courses addressing the nature of the Cub Scout and den and pack program planning and operation.
 These courses provide information useful to all Cub Scout leaders regardless of experience.